You’ll be malfunctioning within a day, you nearsighted scrap pile.

 So when you are designing your next PCB or revising and existing PCB, please consider adding fiducials to your design.
 Many designers have found that using a 1mm round fiducial with a 2mm masking area around it works best.
 This masking area eliminates any glare that might reflect into the camera from the glossy finish of the masking.
 The best placement of these fiducials would be at the corners of your PCB.
 Not all the way up to the edge.
 This could cause the clamps of the machines to cover the fiducials.
 Try keeping them about 5mm from the edge or so.
 You can probably squeeze them in as tightly as 3mm but that's cutting it close.
 5mm leaves plenty of breathing room.

-We have put together a nice document about automated PCB handling.
-You can download it by clicking here.
-Also check out our best practices page if you haven't already done so for other helpful information.
+Check out our best practices page if you haven't already done so for other helpful information.

 As always, if you have any questions, please do not hesitate to reach out to us.
 We'd love to hear from you.
 You can email me at cdenney@worthingtonassembly.com or give us a call at (413) 397-8260.